mukerong/Data-Analytics-Nanodegree/Wrangle-OpenStreetMap-Data/README.md

 ## Getting Started

-This project will use Python to wrangle OpenStreetMapd ata for a part of the world.
-It will assess the quality ofth e data for validity,a ccuracy, completeness, consistency and uniformity.
+This project will use Python to wrangle OpenStreetMap data for a part of the world.
+It will assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.
 It will clean up the data and export to a .csv file.
 It will use SQL to analyze the cleaned dataset.

 ### Prerequsites

 You will be good to go if you install Python and Jupyter Notebook through [Anaconda](https://www.continuum.io/downloads).

 ## Author

 * Guanrong Fu